Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 # KMPsearch Assignment
 Name: Kai Meiklejohn
-Student ID: 1632448
-Solo project implementing the Knuth-Morris-Pratt (KMP) string search algorithm.
+Implementing the Knuth-Morris-Pratt (KMP) string search algorithm.

 ## Overview
 This project implements the Knuth-Morris-Pratt (KMP) string search algorithm in Java for plain-text files.
 The program searches for a target substring within a text file or displays a skip table for the target string, using a 2D skip table approach.
 It processes files line-by-line and outputs matching lines with their occurrence indices.